EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 What is the Debt Burden Ratio (DBR)?

 DBR limits total monthly debt repayments as a percentage of gross monthly income.
-CBUAE caps: UAE Nationals 60%, Expats 50%.
+The CBUAE cap is 50% for UAE nationals and expats alike (60% applies only to nationals with a Government housing program loan).
 This includes your proposed mortgage, car loans, personal loans, and 5% of credit card limits.
 Exceeding this cap is the most common reason for rejection.

 Islamic vs conventional: what's the difference?